“I was out of my mind in pain; I woke up in the arms of angels at Brackenridge.”

 The new funds also would help pay for a medical school; trauma services; specialty medicine such as cancer care; community-wide health clinics; training for physicians, nurses and other health care professionals; primary care; behavioral and mental health care; and prevention and wellness programs.

 The measure will appear on Travis County’s Nov.
 6 general election ballot as Proposition 1.

 “We all know, as much if not more than anyone, how important it is to replace our current hospital,” Kate Henderson, VP and UMCB’s chief operating officer, wrote in an email to hospital associates.
 “We can cite firsthand examples and share personal stories about how the extraordinary work we do, day in and day out, often is made more difficult working in a facility that predates almost all of the medical technology we now use.
 It just isn’t designed to foster medical best practices and a place of healing for our patients and their loved ones.”

-Seton Healthcare Family has proposed spending up to $250 million for building a new teaching hospital.
-The proposal is subject to final approval by the Seton and Ascension Health boards of trustees.
+Ascension Seton has proposed spending up to $250 million for building a new teaching hospital.
+The proposal is subject to final approval by the Ascension Seton and Ascension Health boards of trustees.